ynniv/vagrant-opengenera/README.md

     vagrant ssh -c restart-genera

 On a successful launch you will have a screen filled with pleasantly styled text.
+The resolution will be 1150x900, which was the native resolution of the Symbolics 3600.
 You should then configure the system as follows:

     "login Lisp-Machine"
     "define site <Something Fancy>"